davidpots/playsongnotes/_lessons/46 [Tip] Playing A major with one finger barred.md

 ### All Along the Watchtower

-Originally by Bob Dylan, but also applies to the Jimi Hendrex cover.
+Originally by Bob Dylan, but also applies to the Jimi Hendrix cover.
 “There must be some kind of way out of here,” etc.

     E –––––––––––––––––––––––––
     B ––––3––––2–––––––––2–––––